Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries

 7. Will vaccines still be effective?

-The extent to which SARS-CoV-2 may evolve to escape immunity induced by infection or vaccination isn’t currently known.
-Maria Van Kerkhove, the World Health Organization’s technical lead on Covid-19, told the BBC Dec.
-20 that information as of then suggested the new variant doesn’t have any impact on the vaccines being rolled out.
-Drug makers including BioNTech SE, AstraZeneca Plc and CureVac NV have said they don’t believe their vaccines’ efficacy will be affected.
-Over time, however, as more mutations occur, vaccines may need to be altered.
-This happens on an annual basis with seasonal flu, which evolves quickly.
+Scientists at the U.S. National Institute of Health are studying whether they will provide the same level of protection against new strains of the virus as they do against earlier strains.
+Drug makers including Pfizer Inc., BioNTech SE, AstraZeneca Plc and CureVac NV have said they don’t believe their vaccines’ efficacy will be affected.
+A small study at the University of Texas Medical Division found the Pfizer/BioNtech vaccine would likely still be effective against a key mutation in the U.K. and South African variants, but they didn’t look at the full set of mutations in the spike protein of the rapidly spreading strains.
+Over time, as more mutations occur, vaccines may need to be altered.
+This happens annually with seasonal flu, which evolves quickly.
 Unlike flu, coronaviruses have a genetic self-correcting mechanism that minimizes mutations.
 Covid-19 shots that have proved effective in trials can be easily tweaked if necessary, vaccine makers said.

-(Adds research on viral load in No. 3 and updates tally in No. 4)

 For more articles like this, please visit us at bloomberg.com